 Buyers are becoming more privacy conscious and often avoid giving out their details, with one study claiming that only 1.54% of these marketing-qualified leads turn into revenue.
 With these numbers rapidly declining, marketing teams are looking at new ways to attract buyers online; one such strategy is demand generation.

 Demand generation is a long-term strategy focusing on generating demand (or interest) for products and services.
 With this strategy, marketing teams are less focused on the number of leads generated, and more interested in creating conversations around a product or service.
 Marketers have been doing this via un-gated content, building communities where their buyers already live and working collaboratively with sales.

 Customers want more, faster.
-In 2023 the cost of living is continuing to rise quickly.
+In 2024 the cost of living is expected to continue to rise – though not as quickly as in 2023.
 This means customers are looking for businesses that can provide good experiences and deliver value.

-In 2023, we predict we’ll start to see businesses offering more immersive experiences through VR, AR and in-person events.
-We’ll see more businesses create chatbots designed for customer experience, more detailed help articles and even more communities.
+In 2024, we predict we’ll start to see businesses offering more immersive experiences through VR, AR and in-person events.
+We’ll see more businesses create ai chatbots designed for customer experience, more detailed help articles and even more communities.
 We are even likely to see a rise in customer experience automation.

 With this in mind, marketing teams are focused more than ever on fostering a positive customer experience at the beginning of their journey.

 In many cases, this means a business’s website.

 This is the crucial first impression of any business and if it is not mobile-friendly (60% of all website traffic is mobile), is slow to load or the brand or design don’t measure up – then it is likely that potential customers will look elsewhere.